Legislation Tracker

 Status: in progress

-Prevents health care and insurance plans from requiring prior authorization or step therapy for all antiretroviral drugs, including injectable medications, and also requires HIV/AIDS prevention drugs to be covered without cost sharing or utilization review requirements
+Prevents most health care and insurance plans from requiring prior authorization or step therapy for antiretroviral drugs, except in certain circumstances, and also requires HIV/AIDS prevention drugs to be covered without cost sharing or utilization review requirements

 Introduction